Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

 She opened the tabloid spread and read silently to herself.

-“Sydney - Seven days after the Sydney Incident, Magister Henry Kilroy is entombed in a ceremony attended by colleagues, presided over by his apprentices - the Paladin Gunther von Shultz, and the famous sorceress Alesia de Botton, still recovering from her injuries incurred in defence of the city.”
+"Sydney - Seven days after the Sydney Incident, Magister Henry Kilroy is entombed in a ceremony attended by colleagues, presided over by his apprentices - the Paladin Gunther von Shultz and the renowned sorceress Alesia de Botton who is still recovering from her injuries."

-There was a full-colour page attached, showing Alesia in a wheelchair beside Gunther, together with other prominent Magisters, carrying a casket through St Andrews Cathedral, where presumably her Master’s empty sarcophagus would be symbolically interred in the catacombs with past Magisters that had fallen in service to the city.
+There was a full-colour page attached, showing Alesia in a wheelchair beside Gunther.
+Together with other prominent Magisters, the group carried a casket through St Andrews Cathedral, where presumably her Master's empty sarcophagus would be symbolically interred.

-“In remembrance of the Late Magister Kilroy, Lord Gunther gave a eulogy to an audience of prominent figures, citing Lord Kilroy’s contribution to establishing the Tower System, his gallantry in the Saurian War and the ongoing Coral Sea Conflict, and his immutable contribution to the prosperity Sydney had enjoyed before the incident.
-In closing, Lord Gunther has promised to continue the legacy of his master, dedicating his life to reconstructing Sydney and restoring it to its glory as the economic centre of the Coral Sea.
-This news is met with no surprise, as both Melbourn and Brisbane Towers had voted to move Lord Gunther into the position of Master...”
+"In remembrance of the Late Magister Kilroy, Lord Gunther gave a eulogy to an audience of prominent figures, citing Lord Kilroy's contribution to establishing the Tower System, his gallantry in the Saurian War and the ongoing Coral Sea Conflict, and his immutable contribution to the prosperity Sydney had enjoyed before the incident.
+In closing, Lord Gunther has promised to continue the legacy of his Master, dedicating his life to reconstructing Sydney and restoring it to glory and beyond.
+This news is met with no surprise, as both Melbourn and Brisbane Towers had voted to move Lord Gunther into the position of Master..."

 Gwen scanned through the article, founding a particular quote extracted for a bleed-out by the reporter.